-Those wanting to go exploring on their Cook Islands holiday can join the guided cross-island walk or take a 3 hour 4WD safari through the mountains and rainforest.
-Keen horse riders will enjoy the riding trails through tropical plantations and past waterfalls where you can stop for a swim.
-Right around the coastline (settlement is mostly on the coastal fringes), the beautiful white sands have inspired the design of some wonderful retreats and unique beach villas - and a wide variety of water-sports are available at the beach.
+2. Explorers can join a guided cross-island walk or take a 3 hour 4WD safari through the mountains and rainforest.
+Keen horse riders will love the riding trails through tropical plantations and past waterfalls where you can stop for a swim.

-It’s no secret that the South Seas produce the most sought-after black pearls in the world; the mysterious and beautiful Cook Islands black pearl is a ‘must-buy’ for anyone looking for a unique keepsake.
+4. The South Seas produce the most sought-after black pearls in the world, and the mysterious and beautiful Cook Islands black pearl is a ‘must-buy’ for anyone looking for a unique keepsake.

-Fresh seafood can be enjoyed in abundance in Rarotonga’s restaurants.
-A number of the hotels and resorts offer a traditional island feast or ‘umu kai’ with accompanying dancing and drumming (the ‘umu kai’ is cooked in an earth oven filled with scorching hot stones - a similar concept to a maori hangi in New Zealand).
+5. Fresh seafood is a highlight and many hotels offer a traditional island feast - ‘umu kai’ - with accompanying dancing and drumming (the ‘umu kai’ is cooked in an earth oven filled with scorching hot stones).

-Visit our Cook Island honeymoons page for full details about honeymoons here.
+Visit our Cook Island honeymoons page for full details about our honeymoon collection.